 Choose the direct method if you want to make a sculpture, a three-dimensional object like a birdbath, or small wall mosaic.
 If you’re making your first mosaic, you should pick a project type that suits the direct method.

-Lastly, it is much easier to ensure that a mosaic is completely flat when you use the indirect method.
+- It is much easier to ensure that a mosaic art is completely flat when you use the indirect method.

-One final downside is that the indirect method is unsuitable for some projects that feature curves.
-You should never use the method for a mosaic that has corners or sharp turns.
+- It is unsuitable for some projects that feature curves.
+You should never use the method for a mosaic art that has corners or sharp turns.

 Consider the indirect method if you’re looking to create anything that needs to be flat, including tabletops, stepping stones, floors, and paving.
 It is also a good option for large projects like murals and walls.